60 BPM · beep every 1.0s

 Compress & Convert Your Video

-Need to prepare your video for delivery?Medrea offers professional, hardware-accelerated compression and transcoding tools for macOS.
+Need to prepare your video for delivery?ShrinkFile offers professional, hardware-accelerated compression and transcoding tools for macOS.

 A professional-grade, frame-accurate tool to measure audio latency and video delay.
 Whether you are a video editor synchronizing sound in post-production, a gamer calibrating a home theater system, or a developer testing Bluetooth latency, this tool provides the physical reference point you need.